John Beradino: Early life and education

-Beradino was born in Los Angeles and was raised near Hollywood.
+Beradino was born on May 1, 1917 in Los Angeles and was raised near Hollywood.
 He attended Belmont High School in downtown Los Angeles.
 Beradino won a football scholarship to the University of Southern California in 1936, but he soon switched to baseball.

 Although Beradino is sometimes believed to have appeared in the silent Our Gang comedies as a child actor, he has not been identified as having appeared in any of the existing films.

 Career

 Baseball

 After attending the University of Southern California, where he played baseball under coach Sam Barry and was member of Phi Kappa Tau fraternity, Beradino was a major league player from 1939 to 1952, except for three years of military service in the U.S. Naval Reserve during World War II from 1942 to 1945.
 He played for the St. Louis Browns, Cleveland Indians and Pittsburgh Pirates, winning the World Series with the Indians in 1948.
 While primarily a middle infielder, playing second baseman or shortstop, he also played first and third base.

 After injuring his leg and being released by Pittsburgh in 1952, he retired from baseball and returned to acting, having appeared in his first film in 1948.